Search

 Getting to and from CHS by car

-Several popular rental car agencies operate at Charleston International Airport.
-There are plenty of options just past baggage claim and the lots are conveniently located inside the parking garage, connected by covered walkways.
+Several popular rental car agencies operate at the Rental Car Pavilion at the end of the terminal past baggage claim, with lots conveniently located on Level 1 of the parking deck via covered walkways.
 Because Charleston area attractions are spread out, renting cars is popular here, and I’ve found long lines for rental check-in on multiple occasions.

-To get a jump on these sometimes-lengthy lines, I recommend going straight to the rental counter after deplaning.
-Even if have you checked bags, you can collect these afterward.
-This gets you ahead of everyone else who is waiting at baggage claim and can save significant time.
-Your bags will still be waiting for you afterward.
-Or, if you’re with someone else, split it up and conquer both at the same time.
+Here’s my insider tip: go straight to the rental counter after deplaning, even if you have checked bags.
+This gets you ahead of everyone waiting at baggage claim and can save significant time.
+Your bags will still be there afterward, or if you’re with someone else, split up and conquer both at the same time.

 Parking at CHS

-If you have a lot of luggage or are running late, curbside valet parking is worth considering.
-It’s just a few dollars more than the garage rate, and allows you to leave your car at the terminal entrance with no wait and no walk.
-Your car will also be delivered to you on return.
-For such a minor cost difference, I consider this convenience worthwhile even when I’m not late.
+Curbside valet parking is worth considering if you have lots of luggage or are running late.
+At $25 per day, it’s $8 more than the daily garage rate but lets you leave your car at the terminal entrance with no wait and no walk.
+They deliver your car on return, and for this convenience, I find it worthwhile even when I’m not late.

 Security lines at CHS

-If you’re intending to save time by relying on CLEAR membership—a paid service that uses your biometrics instead of ID and allows you to cut to the front of your designated line—be warned that this is not yet available at CHS.
-Because lines are so short here, though, I’ve found that just going through the TSA PreCheck lane typically ensures just a few minutes in line anyway.
+CLEAR membership isn’t yet available at CHS, but don’t worry.
+Because lines are so short here, I’ve found that just going through the TSA PreCheck lane typically ensures just a few minutes in line anyway.

 Lounges at CHS

-Airline elites may be disappointed to learn that there are no airline lounges at Charleston International Airport, but there is still another lounge available.
-The Club CHS is an airport lounge available to Priority Pass members and anyone willing to pay a sizable day pass rate.
-It holds under 100 passengers with the potential to fill up fast, but I’ve not been turned away yet.
+Airline elites may be disappointed to learn that there are no airline-specific lounges at Charleston International Airport, but there is another option.
+The Club CHS is an airport lounge available to Priority Pass members and anyone willing to pay for a $60 day pass.
+It can seat up to 100 customers and can fill up fast, but I haven’t been turned away yet.

-I personally don’t find this lounge worth paying the day pass fee as there isn’t much offered beyond snacks and canned drinks.
-It’s certainly worth the comfortable seating and calmer atmosphere if you have free access with Priority Pass, though.
-It’s on par with most Priority Pass-accessible lounges, which are considerably less luxurious than some airline lounges or Centurion Lounges by American Express.
+I personally don’t find this lounge worth the day pass fee, as it doesn’t offer much beyond snacks and canned drinks.
+It’s certainly worth it for the comfortable seating and calmer atmosphere if you have free access with Priority Pass, though.
+It’s on par with most Priority Pass-accessible lounges, which are less luxurious than some airline or Centurion Lounges.

 Things to do during a layover at CHS

-This tiny airport is understandably limited on entertainment option.
-There are a few typical airport shops and an assortment of places to grab a meal or something to drink if you just need to pass a bit of time, but nothing to spend several hours on.
+This tiny airport doesn’t have many entertainment options.
+There are a few typical airport shops and places to grab a meal or drink if you need to pass some time, but nothing to spend several hours on.
 It’s tempting to head into the nearby city, but if your layover is 2 hours or under, it’s not worth the risk of bad traffic on your return.

-Fortunately, Tanger Outlets are just 7 minutes away by car.
-This sprawling shopping and dining complex provides plenty of opportunity for better bites and much more interesting window shopping.
-Don’t do too much actual shopping, though, as you’ll need to carry-on your new purchases.
+Fortunately, Tanger Outlets are located adjacent to the airport near the I-26/I-526 interchange.
+This sprawling shopping and dining complex offers better bites and more varied window shopping.
+Don’t do too much actual shopping, though, as you’ll need to carryon your new purchases.
 I love to go here even for a more intriguing walk, and use an inexpensive rideshare for the short distance.

-Charleston International Airport has three service animal relief areas.
-Two of them are outside—one near each end of the terminal—for quick bathroom breaks before or after long car rides.
-The third is near gate A2, after security, but don’t worry if your gate is in concourse B. Both concourses are connected airside and are relatively small, so you’re never far from a puppy potty break no matter your gate.
+Charleston International Airport has three animal relief areas: two outside (one near each end of the terminal) for quick bathroom breaks before or after long car rides, and one near gate A2 after security.
+Don’t worry if your gate is in concourse B. Both concourses are connected airside and relatively small, so you’re never far from a puppy potty break.

 This KAYAK-commissioned article is presented as-is, for general informational purposes only, and may not be up-to-date.
 The opinions contained in the article are original to the author and reflect their authentic experience, which may vary significantly from the experience of others.